APPENDICES

 LOUISIANA: RIVER SETTLEMENTS

-Jean-Baptiste Chenet dit La Garenne, now age 55, and his wife, Anne-Hippolythe Doiron, age 46, sailed to New Orleans aboard Le Beaumont, the third of the Seven Ships of 1785.
-They settled probably at Baton Rouge, on the river above New Orleans, with the majority of the passengers from their ship.
+Jean-Baptiste La Garenne, age 55, and wife Anne-Hippolythe Doiron, age 46, crossed aboard Le Beaumont, the third of the Seven Ships of 1785, which reached New Orleans in August.
+They followed the majority of the passengers from their ship to Baton Rouge.
 They brought no children with them from France and had no children in Louisiana.

 CONCLUSION